 It is important to note that the 240 hours of work placement should not be a target, but rather is a minimum level to pass.
 You may require more hours than this to develop your competence in the clinical skills required in the programme.
 We have seen first-hand that students with more hours in practice tend to do better in the programme, and consequently become better veterinary nurses, so we recommend that you aim to complete twice the minimum number of hours (as long as overall time for study is not compromised).

-Students outside of Dunedin need to organise their own work placements.
-Students in Dunedin are asked to fill in the form below regarding work placement needs.
-There is a higher demand for work placement in Dunedin than is able to be met for all students, so if you are based in Dunedin, you will likely need to attend a placement out of town for at least some of your work placement.
+Students need to organise their own work placements.
+There is a higher demand for work placement in Dunedin than is able to be met for all students, please don't contact Dunedin clinics directly, they have asked us to manage these placements.
+You will likely need to attend a placement out of town for at least some of your work placement.

 A suitable work placement will need to allow you access to a wide range of clinical cases, and the opportunity to be involved with a wide range of veterinary nursing tasks.
 You should seek a placement that employs at least one, and preferably more veterinary nurses qualified to diploma level or higher, and who are willing to mentor you and assist with the development of your clinical competence.
 A diploma in veterinary nursing is the minimum qualification for a workplace supervisor to verify your work.